Alabama Court Records

 Can I get a Felony Removed from a Court Record in Alabama?

-For felony charges that were dismissed without prejudice, the defendant must wait for 5 years and be sure that the case has not re-filed at any court before applying for expungement.
-The petitioner must also not have any new cases in their record (be it a felony, misdemeanor, or major traffic violations).
-For felony charges that were dismissed with prejudice, the defendant must have waited 90 days after the case has been dismissed and also ensure that the case has not been re-filed.
-For cases that were dismissed after the completion of a drug court program, mental health court program, or any court-mandated deferred prosecution program, the defendant must wait 1 year after the completion of such a program before filing to expunge the record.
+Regarding felony charges that have been dismissed with prejudice, the defendant is typically required to wait 90 days after the case has been dismissed and also verify that it has not been refiled.
+For cases dismissed following the completion of a drug court program, mental health court program, or any court-mandated deferred prosecution program, the defendant generally needs to wait one year after completing such a program before filing to expunge the record.

 Is Expungement The Same As Sealing Court Records In Alabama?